 Anyone can become a wine expert.
-With a halfway decent work ethic and a little support, you can do this.
+You can do this with a decent work ethic and a little support.
 Wine is not rocket science.
-If you have the drive, you can become a winemaker or master sommelier.
-You need to have the commitment and one simple truth.: you are going to have to taste a lot of wine to become an expert in wine.
+You can become a winemaker or master sommelier if you have the drive.
+However, you will also have to accept this fact: you will have to taste a lot of wine to become an expert in wine.

-However, there are many aspects of wine that winemakers are surprisingly deficient in.
+However, winemakers are surprisingly deficient in many aspects of wine.
 Those include the nuances of wine history and winemaking regions outside of their own experience.
-I can speak from experience on this subject.
-When I went from winemaking to wine teaching, I learned about wine regions and varietals.
+Therefore, I can speak from experience on this subject.
+From winemaking to wine teaching, I learned about wine regions and varietals.

 A sommelier certification is the liberal arts degree of the wine world.
 Somms have to see the whole world of wine.
-From the science to the economics, to the regionality, to wine history: a sommelier is expected to be conversant in all things wine.
+From the science to the economics, regionality, and wine history: a sommelier is expected to be conversant in all things wine.

 A well-educated sommelier has mastered wine regions and legislation, wine styles, and producer profiles.
-A restaurant sommelier’s job is to know how a wine tastes before even opening the bottle, with the sole objective of giving solid advice to customers.
+A restaurant sommelier’s job is to know how a wine tastes before even opening the bottle, giving solid advice to customers.

 Wine writers are wine experts.
-They never worked the vineyards, fermented wine themselves, or worked a single day at a restaurant.
+They never worked the vineyards, fermented wine themselves, or performed a single day at a restaurant.
 With expertise in tasting, wine writers and reviewers master wine differently.

 A core skill for a wine writer is deductive tasting.
 A wine writer should be able to identify the region and varietal of any wine.